scottaroberts/DBO/README.md

 This repo contains the **current TradingView strategy** used for the DBO bot (“DBO_Prod”).
 The focus of this README is **business rules** (what the system does and why), plus a **feature inventory** you can use to plan a migration to a new platform.

-> Historical docs that inspired parts of this README: the bracket-cycle spec and the MVP simplification spec. fileciteturn0file1 fileciteturn0file2

 ---

 ## What the bot does (1‑minute mental model)